fredericaltorres/Jint.Ex/README.md

 * Ability to call setTimeout() and setInterval()

-Regarding the execution of JavaScript code, only one piece of JavaScript will be executed at the same time (No multithreading execution)
+Regarding the execution of JavaScript code, only one piece of JavaScript will be executed at the same time.
+Jint.Ex implement the concept of Event Loop, to execute script and callback function.

 ## Phases